 Do you want to build a website, but have no idea how to start?
 Are you overwhelmed by the options?
 We got you covered.
 The best thing is that you don’t need to understand code or hire a web developer to create a great website.
 This article will break down the basics so that you can get […]

 Regardless of the reason you want to have a website, choosing your domain name is one of the most important decisions in the whole process.
 It’s even more significant if you plan to do offline promotion as well.
 If you don’t care about branding and building a readership, you can choose any domain.
 But getting […]

 There are three possible reasons why your images are not showing up on your pages as expected: The image file is not located in the same location that is specified in your <IMG SRC=> tag; the image does not have the same path and/or filename as specified in your <IMG SRC=> tag; the image file is corrupt or damaged.

 The sad reality is that most webmasters have no idea what a robots.txt file is.
 A robot in this sense is a “spider.”
-It’s what search engines use to crawl and index sites on the internet.
-A spider will crawl a site and index all the pages (that are allowed to) on that site.
-Once that’s […]
+It’s what search engines use to crawl and index websites on the internet.
+A spider will crawl a site and index all the pages (that are allowed) on that site.
+Once that’s complete, […]